shaack/cm-chessboard/README.md

 **Option 2:** Download the code from [GitHub](https://github.com/shaack/cm-chessboard).

 After installation, copy the sprite in `cm-chessboard/assets/images/` to your projects `assets/images/` folder.
-If you put the sprite somewhere else you have to configure the location with `props.sprite.url`.
+If you put the sprite somewhere else you have to configure the location with `{sprite.url: "./url/of/chessboard-sprite.svg"}`
+(see section 'Configuration' below).

-To run the tests in `/test` you first have to `npm install` the dev dependencies.
+To run the unit tests in `/test` you first have to `npm install` the dev dependencies.
 Without tests there are no dependencies.

 ## Example usage

 Preconditions for using cm-chessboard in a web page:

-- **include the css:** `styles/cm-chessboard.css`
+1. **include the css:** `styles/cm-chessboard.css`
-- **import the ES6 module:** `import {Chessboard} from "PATH/TO/src/cm-chessboard/Chessboard.js"`
+2. **import the ES6 module:** `import {Chessboard} from "PATH/TO/src/cm-chessboard/Chessboard.js"`

 Example, showing a FEN: